John Armfield: Personal life and death

-Armfield married Martha Franklin, Isaac Franklin's niece, in 1831.
-Armfield joined the Episcopal Church, and his wife converted from the Presbyterian faith to Episcopalianism for him.
+In 1831 Armfield married Martha Franklin, Isaac Franklin's niece.
+Armfield joined the Episcopal Church, and his wife converted from the Presbyterian faith and became an Episcopalian for him.
 The family attended Christ Church Cathedral in Nashville, Tennessee, as did Bishop Leonidas Polk, with whom Armfield was a close friend.
-Another one of Armfield's close friends was John M. Bass, the mayor of Nashville.
+Another of Armfield's close friends was John M. Bass, mayor of Nashville.

 Armfield died of old age on September 20, 1871, in Beersheba Springs.

 Armfield and his wife had no children.
-He fathered at least one child with an enslaved Black woman; he sold both her and the child.
-Rodney G. Williams has established his descent by DNA testing.
+He is known to have fathered at least one child with an enslaved Black woman; he sold both her and the child.
+Rodney G. Williams, who is African American, has established his descent from Armfield by DNA testing.